Howling winds, pelting rain. The flames of the fire are like dancing demons of the Netherworld. It seems like the night will never end.

 My father speaks up:

-- Yes, yes, I will protect you all, women.
-I will find the incantations; I will accomplish the rituals to protect you against Pazuzu, and all other demons.
+-Yes, yes, I will protect you all, women.
+I will find the incantations; I will accomplish the rituals to ward off Pazuzu, and all other demons.
 None will be able to enter the house without being disintegrated.”

 My father agrees with him: